tmknom/secure-hadolint-action/README.md

 - Unauthorized outbound connections from runners, significantly reducing the risk of data leakage
 - Malicious updates or compromised tools exploiting elevated privileges or unrestricted network access

+### How does this action ensure the Docker image used for hadolint is secure?

+This action explicitly specifies the Docker image using its digest (SHA256).
+Using a digest ensures that exactly the intended and verified image is used every time, eliminating the risk of malicious updates or image tampering.

 ### Are network connections permitted inside the Docker container used by this action?

 No. Network connections are completely disabled within the container.